Troubleshooting Server error responses

 - An overloaded server due to unexpected traffic surges or attacks, or even a client-side DNS configuration error.

-- The server is rejecting requests due to too many incoming requests within a short time
+- The server is rejecting requests due to too many incoming requests within a short time.

 Solutions

-- If the server is under heavy load, consider implementing load balancing or autoscaling.
+- If the server is under heavy load, consider implementing load balancing or auto scaling.

 - Ensure the server is not mistakenly configured for maintenance mode or temporary downtime.

-- Monitor server resource usage (CPU, memory, etc.) to identify potential overloads.
+- Monitor server resource usage (CPU, Memory, etc.) to identify potential overloads.

 504: Gateway Timeout